matn7/Google-Platform-Notes/flashcard/Microservices.md

 ### Administrative processes.

-Management task required to support applications, such as database migrations, barch jobs, or maintenance task, should be treated as isolated processes.
+Management task required to support applications, such as database migrations, batch jobs, or maintenance task, should be treated as isolated processes.
 Similar to application processes, the code for these administrative tasks should be version controlled, packaged alongside the application, and executed within the same environment.
 It is advisable to consider administrative tasks as independent microservices that are executed once and then discarded,